rdiazrovira/demo/README.md

 CMD ["./main"]
 ```

+This is done to containerize the Golang application.

+Then, let's use the Github Actions to automate repetitive tasks.
+In this case, I'll just add an action to check the code quality.

-Then, create a ".github/workflows" directory.
+To get this part done, in the "example/app" directory, create a ".github/workflows" directory.
 The directory must have this exact name in order for Github to detect any Github Actions workflows that it contains.

-In the ".github/workflows" directory, create a file with the ".yml" extension.
+In the ".github/workflows" directory, create a file with the ".yml" extension, and paste the following content into in:

 ```yaml
 name: Linting